What Is Oral Allergy Syndrome?

 What is oral allergy syndrome?

 People who are allergic to pollen are more likely to have OAS.
 In fact, OAS is also called pollen-food allergy syndrome.
 The immune system gets confused and thinks that the foods being eaten are similar to pollen that the person is allergic to.
-Many people with OAS can eat these same foods if they are cooked, not raw.
+Many people with OAS can eat these same foods without any problems if they are cooked, not raw.
 That’s because cooking changes the food enough that the immune system no longer thinks it is a threat.

 If the doctor thinks your child has OAS, he or she may give you a list of foods to avoid or to be careful with.
 The doctor also can give you other tips to make a reaction less likely, such as peeling or cooking the food before offering it to your child.